mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 The list of objects for the schema fails to load, and the system displays an error notification.
 - The error notice contains details about the error and actions, if available, that the user can perform to correct the problem.

-### Scenario 3: User encounters an error in opening a view for a currently open schema
+### Scenario 3: User encounters an error while opening a view in a currently open schema

 #### Scenario 3a: From the schema explorer view's sidebar